ibrahimelhadeg/blog/source/_posts/imperative-vs-declarative-programming.md

 Yes, you could define these as your objects and then implement methods on them, but likely, this kind of system will be written functionally utilizing some of Javascript's internal methods.

 You have a fixed set of objects that you may add operations to.
-You may first release the library with 10 String operations and later release a version with 20 string operations.
+You may first release the library with 10 String operations (i.e. `string.length()`, `string.type()`, `string.toJson()`) and later release a version with 20 string operations.

 Now if we are building Facebook, we might look towards OOP because we have a fixed number of operations on a growing set of objects.
 Maybe we start with a Person, Photo, and Video Object, but as the business grows, we add objects like Businesses, Advertisements, Livestreams, etc.